Warrant: 5-year-old might have started deadly Philly blaze

 Associated Press

-PHILADELPHIA (AP) — Investigators are looking into whether a 5-year-old child playing with a lighter set a Christmas tree on fire, sparking a conflagration that killed 12 people in a Philadelphia rowhome, officials revealed Thursday.
+PHILADELPHIA (AP) — Investigators are looking into whether a 5-year-old child who was playing with a lighter set a Christmas tree on fire, sparking a conflagration that killed 12 family members in a Philadelphia rowhome, officials revealed Thursday.

-The revelation was included in a search warrant application as city and federal investigators sought to determine the cause of the city’s deadliest single blaze in more than a century, which took the lives of two sisters, several of their children and others early Wednesday.
+That disclosure was included in a search warrant application as city and federal investigators sought to determine the cause of the blaze, the city’s deadliest in more than a century, which took the lives of three sisters and several of their children early Wednesday.

 Jane Roh, spokesperson for District Attorney Larry Krasner, confirmed the contents of the search warrant, which was first reported by The Philadelphia Inquirer.

-PHILADELPHIA (AP) — City and federal investigators worked to determine the cause of a blaze that killed 12 people in a Philadelphia rowhome but had no immediate answers Thursday, cautioning the fire scene was complex and that it would take some time to determine what happened.

-Specialists from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives took photos and entered the charred, three-story brick duplex, where the city’s deadliest single blaze in more than a century took the lives of two sisters, several of their children and others early Wednesday.

-“I know that we will hopefully be able to provide a specific origin and cause to this fire and to provide some answers to the loved ones and, really, to the city,” said Matthew Varisco, who leads the ATF’s Philadelphia branch.
+“I know that we will hopefully be able to provide a specific origin and cause to this fire and to provide some answers to the loved ones and, really, to the city,” said Matthew Varisco, who leads the Philadelphia branch of the federal Bureau of Alcohol, Tobacco, Firearms and Explosives.

+In a statement Thursday night, relatives said the matriarch of their family had lost three daughters and nine grandchildren in the blaze.
+The daughters were identified as Rosalee McDonald, Virginia Thomas and Quinsha White.
+There were two survivors, the family said.
+Temple University Hospital said one was in stable condition.

-Fourteen people were authorized to live in the four-bedroom upper apartment that “suffered the tragedy,” according to Kelvin Jeremiah, the housing authority’s president and CEO, while six people were on the lease in the lower unit.
+Fourteen people were authorized to live in the four-bedroom upper apartment, according to Kelvin Jeremiah, the housing authority’s president and CEO.
+The family moved there in 2011 and had grown substantially since then, adding eight children, he said.

-When the family upstairs became tenants in 2011, there were six people — a grandmother, her three daughters and two of their children, Jeremiah said.
-He said the family grew over the next decade to add another eight children.

 “This was an intact family who chose to live together.
 We don’t kick out our family members … who might not have other suitable housing options,” he said.

-Jeremiah, who struggled to keep his composure at times, said the authority has reached out to the surviving family members from both units to help rehouse them.
+Jeremiah, who struggled to keep his composure at times, said officials had reached out to surviving family members from both apartments to help find them new homes.

 “All of us at PHA are shaken,” he said.

-Fire officials provided few details at a separate news briefing, declining to say how many people escaped the blaze or speculate on a possible cause.
-They also did not say where the fire began, calling it part of the investigation.

-The fire department previously said none of the four smoke alarms in the building, which is public housing, appeared to have been working.
-But housing authority officials said Thursday the building actually had 13 tamper-resistant, 10-year detectors in the units, all of which were operational during the last inspection in May 2021.
+The fire department previously said none of the four smoke alarms in the building appeared to have been working.
+But housing authority officials said Thursday the building actually had 13 tamper-resistant, 10-year detectors, all of which were operational during the last inspection in May 2021.

-The residential block remained eerily quiet earlier Thursday, with the exception of a trash truck that rumbled down the street.
-Few residents were out and about.

-The Philadelphia school district said counseling and support services were available for students and staff “grieving this unimaginable loss.”
-The city’s emergency management office opened up a support center for friends and relatives at an elementary school that one of the victims attended.

 Marcia Fudge, secretary of the U.S. Department of Housing and Urban Development, expressed condolences on Twitter and said HUD had been in touch with city leaders and “stands ready to support the community in any way possible.”
 HUD investigators were in the city on Thursday, according to Marrigan.